 In Olympia, Stevens announced that the decree of martial law applied only to Pierce County and he ordered Lander released.
 Lander opened court again on May 12, 1856, and issued the writs for the release of the farmers, and cited the governor for contempt.
 The U.S. Marshal and his posse attempted to arrest the governor, but they were ejected.
 Stevens summoned a company of volunteers from Tumwater, two miles away.
 The volunteers tracked Lander to a law office, kicked in the door, and hauled the judge before the governor.
 The governor told Lander he could go free if he got permission from the governor to hold court.
 Landers refused.
 Stevens ordered Lander imprisoned with the farmers at Camp Montgomery (on the site of the future Spanaway).

-Chief Justice Chenowith got out of his sickbed, traveled to Steilacoom by canoe and opened court.
+Chief Justice Chenoweth got out of his sickbed, traveled to Steilacoom by canoe and opened court.
 He ordered the Pierce County Sheriff to organized a posse of 50 men.
 Stevens responded by sending a company of armed volunteers, but they backed off when confronted by the posse.
-Chenowith issued new writs and ordered the settlers and Lander released.
+Chenoweth issued new writs and ordered the settlers and Lander released.
 Colonel Shaw, commander of the volunteers at Camp Montgomery, refused to honor the writs.
-Chenowith ordered the Marshal to arrest Shaw.
+Chenoweth ordered the Marshal to arrest Shaw.

 The Territorial Legislature and the U.S. Senate both censured Stevens.
 The Secretary of State wrote to Stevens, "...your conduct, in that respect, does not therefore meet with favorable regard of the President."